Equality, diversity and inclusion

 To enable us to be able to support veteran and serving patients, we need to ensure they are identified on admission.

-Please ask your patients: “Are you, or have you ever served in the UK Armed Forces?”.
-If the answer is ‘yes’ then a ‘War Veteran’ Alert will need to be applied on TRAK.
+Please ask your patients if they have, or ever have served in the UK Armed Forces.
+If they have, then a war veteran alert will need to be applied on TRAK.
 If you require assistance to do this, please contact the Armed Forces Champions